NERDS Conference

 "I really enjoyed learning how our high-flying educators (in house) demonstrate stellar and dynamic ideas in the classroom."

-NERDS Themes, Presentation Options & Schedule
+NERDS Themes and Online Presentation Options

 THEMES for the April 2025 event